This page has information about:

 If you are a new student at the Academy, or are beginning a new programme, you will need original documentation with your visa application to prove you can matriculate onto your study programme.

 We can only sponsor your visa application after we have received proof that you can matriculate.
-That is because the Academy must tell UKVI about the documentation you will use to support your visa application, You must send the Academy's Registry a photocopy or JPEG scan of your document (for example, school graduation certificate, Bachelor degree final transcript or certificate).
+That is because the Academy must tell UKVI about the documentation you will use to support your visa application, Send a photocopy or JPEG scan of your document (for example, school graduation certificate, Bachelor degree final transcript or certificate).
 The Academy will put the details of that document into the UKVI database.

 Please do not send us the original document, because you must retain it for your visa application.
 The copy can be sent by post to the Registry, or by email to email@example.com.

-English translation: If your document is not in English, you must provide an official authorised translation into English as described on Page 1 of your ‘Information for Entry’ booklet BOTH for the Academy AND for the Entry Clearance Officer.
-You cannot translate the document yourself.
+English translation: If your document is not in English, you must get an official authorised translation into English as described on Page 1 of your ‘Information for Entry’ booklet, and send a copy to the Academy.
+Keep the original translation document, you will need to include that with your visa application.
+You are not allowed to translate the document yourself.

 If you are already on your programme at the Academy and are extending a visa which was granted for that programme, the Academy simply confirms your progress to UKVI and you do not need to show matriculation documents.

-Your Offer Letter and Confirmation of Acceptance letter tell you if the Admissions Board requires a language test result from you before you can join the Academy, or if you need to take a test to meet UKVI visa requirements.
+Your Confirmation of Acceptance message tells you if the Admissions Board requires a language test result from you before you can join the Academy, or if you need to take a test to meet UKVI visa requirements.
 Please see our English Language page for more details about the requirements.

 The UK Government online application system will ask you to register for a customer account.
 If all the questions in a section have been answered, the section will automatically be saved.
 If you are part way through a section you can click the Save button on the screen to remain in the application, or Save and Quit to save and exit the application.